Ignite Their Curiosity: STEM Books Featuring African American Girls

 Girls love Science, Technology, Engineering and Math…and they’re good at it too.
 Stereotypes that send the message that girls aren’t good at STEM can be discouraging.
 Children’s books like these are great for showing boys and girls that girls can … and do thrive in the STEM field.
 These books are also a great way to spark a child’s curiosity in STEM fields.

 Representation matters!
-We love that most of these books are written by African American authors who are either working in STEM fields or who are passionate about encouraging African American girls to learn about STEM.
-We’ve marked those books with an (*) to make them easy to identify.
+We love that many of these books are written by African American authors who are either working in STEM fields or who are passionate about encouraging African American girls to learn about STEM.

 Helping Kids Rise believes all children deserve access to books that educate, empower and inspire and all of these books fit that mission!